 In the case of any particular form of finance, whether or not it is selected will often depend on the size, ownership, degree of riskiness, and other characteristics of the business/project concerned – as well as the total amount of funding required and over what time-scale and the comparative costs/benefits of the finance.

 On this last score, the costs of finance to businesses include not just the interest rates, dividends, and additional fees payable but also the costs of security requirements and the time and effort involved in arranging the funding.
 Businesses may be deterred by specific restrictive terms and conditions or limits on managerial autonomy attached to funding.
-On the other hand, they may be attracted by various ancillary benefits offered by large bank lenders or by the capacity of venture capital partners to bring in new financial-managerial skills and/or reduce principals' risks and gearing levels.
+On the other hand, they may be attracted by (say) the various ancillary benefits offered by large bank lenders or the capacity of venture capital partners to bring in new financial-managerial skills and reduce principals' risks and gearing levels.

 Most small businesses largely depend on banks for external finance.
-By contrast, large international firms with high credit ratings will often tap wide and diverse sources of finance worldwide.
-For example, in addition to making use of regular bank funding they might issue commercial paper on domestic and foreign stock markets, use brokers to arrange large bilateral or syndicated loans, and utilize various kinds of specialized funding products and facilities supplied by non-financial as well as financial institutions.
-In addition to having a wider choice of finance products, they also tend to enjoy greater flexibility, higher levels of renewability/continuity, and more repayment options in their arrangements with particular financial suppliers.
+By contrast, large international firms with high credit ratings often tap wide and diverse sources of finance worldwide.
+For example, in addition to making use of regular bank funding the latter might issue commercial paper on domestic and foreign stock markets, use brokers to arrange large bilateral or syndicated loans, and utilize various kinds of specialized funding products and facilities supplied by non-financial as well as financial institutions.
+In addition to having a wider choice of finance products, they tend to enjoy greater flexibility, higher levels of renewability/continuity, and more repayment options in their arrangements with particular financial suppliers.